« Back to Glossary

 What is cloud analytics?

-Cloud Analytics is the process of performing data analysis, aggregation, storage, integration and reporting on remote computing resources called the cloud.
+Cloud analytics is the process of performing data analysis, aggregation, storage, integration and reporting on remote computing resources called the cloud.
 These remote servers are accessible over the internet, publicly or privately.
-With cloud analytics, enterprises can use advanced analytical tools and Business Intelligence tools for analyzing data on-demand, on the cloud and predicting important trends, patterns while understanding performance.
+With cloud analytics, enterprises can use advanced analytical and business intelligence tools for analyzing data on-demand, on the cloud and predicting important trends, patterns while understanding performance.

 Cloud Analytics Benefits